Cardiac arrest: Defibrillation

-In out-of-hospital arrests, the defibrillation is made by an automated external defibrillator (AED), a portable machine that can be used by any user: it provides voice instructions that guide the process, automatically checks the victim's condition, and applies the appropriate electric shocks.
+In out-of-hospital arrests (OHCA), the defibrillation is often made by an automated external defibrillator (AED), a portable machine that can be used by any user.
+The AED provides voice instructions that guide the process, automatically checks the person's condition, and applies the appropriate electric shocks.
 Some defibrillators even provide feedback on the quality of CPR compressions, encouraging the lay rescuer to press the person's chest hard enough to circulate blood.

-In addition, there is increasing use of public access defibrillation.
-This involves placing AEDs in public places and training staff in these areas on how to use them.
-This allows defibrillation to occur prior to the arrival of emergency services, which has been shown to increase chances of survival.
-It has been shown that those who have arrests in remote locations have worse outcomes following cardiac arrest.
+There is increasing use of public access to defibrillators.
+This typically involves placing AEDs in publicly-accessible places and training staff in these areas on how to use them.
+This allows defibrillation to occur prior to the arrival of emergency services, which has been shown to increase the chances of survival.
+People who have cardiac arrests in remote locations have worse outcomes.